vectrixdevelops/guardiansponge/README.md

 > An experimental Sponge anticheat.

-Guardian is an extensible anticheat client for Sponge servers.
+Guardian is an extensible anticheat plugin for Sponge servers.

 Guardian is a work in progress and currently has no built in violation modules.
 As well as that, the API is under construction.